Irish Bacon and Cabbage

 1 Tbsp flour

-onto all sides of roast.
-Place roast on bottom of clay or metal roasting pan,
+rub onto all sides of roast.
+Place roast on bottom of clay or metal

-cup COLD water and flour.
-Add Flour/water mixture to saucepan, stirring constantly.
+1/2 cup COLD water and flour.
+Add Flour/water mixture to saucepan,

 Feeds 2 Celtic warriors or 4 normal people.